Senior Associate Dean of Students for Residence Life: Renee Freedman

 Each residential area has a house director who provides the principal leadership for that area.
 These persons live within the residence halls for which they are responsible and, as part of a campus-wide rotation, provide 24-hour response for after-hour concerns and crises.
 During office hours (8:30 a.m.-4:30 p.m.), house directors meet with students to provide non-clinical counseling and relational support for individual and groups.
 They help to problem-solve and mediate difficult living situations and are responsible for communicating and enforcing residential policies.
 When not engaged in these activities, house directors strive to build community within their residential areas by providing social and educational activities.
 In addition, house directors supervise a group of “interns” (see below), the student members of our residence life and housing staff.

-Each residential area has a team of student employees we call “interns.”
+Each residential area has a team of student employees called “interns.”
 Interns live among and support the residents of a specific section of their residence halls.
-Interns provide peer-to-peer support to their residents, communicate and facilitate compliance with Hampshire’s community norms, facilitate meetings within halls and apartments, and plan and host community-building events of all kinds.
+They provide peer-to-peer support to their residents; communicate and facilitate compliance with Hampshire’s community norms; facilitate meetings within halls and apartments; and plan and host community-building events of all kinds.

 © 2013 Hampshire College 893 West Street Amherst, MA 01002 .
 413.549.4600